Last revised: August 31, 2020

 - Business Transfers or Bankruptcy.
 We may sell, transfer or otherwise share some or all of our assets, including your Personal Information, in connection with a merger, acquisition, reorganization or sale of assets or in the event of bankruptcy.

 - Disclosures for Legal Purposes.
 We may disclose your Personally Identifiable Information if required to do so by law or in the good faith belief that such action is necessary to (i) comply with a legal obligation, (ii) protect and defend our rights or property, (iii) act in urgent circumstances to protect the personal safety of Service users or the public, or (iv) protect us from legal liability.

 - Use and Disclosure of Non-Personal Information.
 We reserve the right to use and disclose Non-Personal Information for any purpose and to share it with any third party at our sole discretion.

-Your connection to Service is secure and encrypted using SSL (Secure Sockets Layer).
-This is the same level of encryption used by leading banks and government agencies.
+Your connection to the Service is secure and encrypted using SSL (Secure Sockets Layer), which is the standard “secure” connection used in the HTTPS protocol.